Study Abroad Finances

 - When will I pay for study abroad?

 Since students will still be billed for their study abroad program fee through the CU Bursar's Office, payments are due at the same time as regular CU-Boulder tuition.
-Tuition for fall, the first semester of an academic year program and the second semester of a calendar year program will be due around the last week of August.
-Tuition for spring, the second semester of an academic year program and the first semester of a calendar year program will be due in mid-January.
-Tuition for summer programs will be due in mid-June regardless of when the program actually begins.
+Tuition for fall, the first semester of an academic year program and the second semester of a calendar year program will be due on September 5.
+Tuition for spring, the second semester of an academic year program and the first semester of a calendar year program will be due on February 5.
+Tuition for summer programs will be due on June 5 regardless of when the program actually begins.
 For additional information, please read through the Guide on Billing and Financial Aid.

 Please note that some costs such as program deposits, plane tickets, visa fees, immunizations, and possibly housing costs will need to be paid sooner than these dates.
 For more information about possible additional costs, please see the FAQ below called "What am I paying for when I study abroad?"